nicholasnooney-com/nn/_posts/2018-08-15-expanding-this-site-with-images.md

 In order to make the site stand out, and also to support media types most common to the internet, I've quickly styled up a featured image container.
-This code uses no additional plugins, and results in a simple styled image at the beginning of each post.
+This code uses the assets plugin, and results in a simple styled image at the beginning of each post.

 <!-- excerpt separator -->